Texas Health Resources responds to North Texas doctor shortage with new residency programs

 Texas Health Resources has responded to the shortage with new residency programs at hospitals in Fort Worth, Denton and Hurst-Euless-Bedford.

-Dr. Hilary Ryder, director of the Internal Medicine Program at Texas Health Resources-Fort Worth, told KERA’s Sam Baker the new programs will address a specific need in North Texas.
+Dr. Hilary Ryder, director of the Internal Medicine Program at Texas Health Resources-Fort Worth, told KERA’s Sam Baker the new residency programs, expected to begin in July of 2022, will address a specific need in North Texas.

 Reasons for the physician shortage